 Table of Contents

-Road Trip in Montenegro Itinerary – Tivat, Kotor, Budva, Bar & Ulcinj
+Montenegro Road Trip Itinerary – Tivat, Kotor, Budva, Bar & Ulcinj

 I did not know much about Montenegro to be honest.
 During my years studying Wildlife Conservation Management in Leeuwarden (The Netherlands) I had a friend who was born in this mysterious country and he always told me it was like heaven on earth.
 Well, now it was time to find out.
-I was ready for my road trip in Montenegro!
+I was ready for my adventurous Montenegro road trip!

 To me it sounded like an exotic country far away in the Balkan mountains, which was the home of big casino’s and ancient castles right next to the beautiful Adriatic coastline.